A new method for measuring angle-resolved phases in photoemission: Introduction

-The investigation of photoemission delays is a subject of great theoretical and experimental interest~\cite{Pabst2016,Klunder2011,Guenot2014,Guenot2012,Palatchi2014,Kheifets2013,Saha2014,Busto2019,Vos2018,Azoury2019,Fuchs2020}, and currently two methods are available to measure it: streaking and RABBITT (Reconstruction of Attosecond Beating By Interference of Two-photon Transitions), both of which require the use of an IR dressing field.
-We present a new interferometric method of measurement, using two phase-locked Extreme Ultraviolet (XUV) pulses of frequency $\omega$ and $2\omega$, from a Free-Electron Laser (FEL), and which does not require a dressing field.
+Currently two methods are available to measure these quantities: streaking and RABBITT (Reconstruction of Attosecond Beating By Interference of Two-photon Transitions), both of which require the use of an IR dressing field.
+We present a new interferometric method of angle-resolved measurement for the photoionization phase, using two phase-locked Extreme Ultraviolet (XUV) pulses of frequency $\omega$ and $2\omega$, from a Free-Electron Laser (FEL), without a dressing field.

 In attosecond streaking~\cite{Schultze2010}, an ultrafast, short-wavelength pulse ionizes an electron, and a femtosecond infrared (IR) pulse acts as a streaking field, by changing the linear momentum of the photoelectron.
+In this technique, one can extract the photoemission delay difference between two photoemission lines at two different energies, arising for example from two different subshells~\cite{Schultze2010} or the main line and satellites~\cite{Ossiander2017}.
 Generally, time-of-flight electron spectrometers located in the streaking direction (the direction of linear polarization) are used, so that this method does not give access to angular information.
 A related method is the attosecond clock technique~\cite{Eckle2008sci,Eckle2008nat,Pfeiffer2012,Pfeiffer2011}, in which streaking by the circularly polarized laser pulse is in the angular direction.